Australia Post: Colonial Australia (pre–1901)

-1900s
+20th century

 Following federation in 1901, the colonial mail systems were merged into the Postmaster-General's Department (PMG).
 This body was responsible for telegraph and domestic telephone operations as well as postal mail.
 An airmail service was introduced in 1914.
 In 1967, 4-digit postcodes in Australia were introduced, in addition to the world's first mechanical processing centre, which garnered international attention.

 On 1 July 1975, separate government commissions were created to undertake the operational responsibilities of the PMG.
 One of these was the Australian Postal Commission.
 It later became the Australian Postal Corporation on 1 January 1989 when it was corporatised into what is now known as the Australian Postal Corporation, or Australia Post.

-In December 1987, 21-year-old Melbourne University student Frank Vitkovic, while experiencing a mental health crisis, entered the Australian Post building located at 191 Queen Street in Melbourne and spoke "animatedly" with an unidentified friend who worked in the building, then perpetrated what came to be known as the Queen Street massacre.
+In December 1987, 21-year-old Melbourne University student Frank Vitkovic, while experiencing a mental health crisis, entered the Australian Post building located at 191 Queen Street in Melbourne and spoke animatedly with an unidentified friend who worked in the building, then perpetrated what came to be known as the Queen Street massacre.
 The mass shooting left eight Australia Post and other company employees dead.
 The perpetrator fell to his death from the building while struggling with a security guard.
 The incident resulted in calls to strengthen gun control laws in Australia.

-2000s
+21st century

 Under amendments to the Australian Postal Corporation Act which came into effect in March 2008, quarantine inspection officers of a state or territory are authorised to request Australia Post to open packets and parcels sent from interstate for inspection when inspectors believe they may contain quarantine material.
 The legislation also authorises Australia Post to remove any mail articles that are suspected of being scam mail.

 In February 2010, Ahmed Fahour was appointed MD (CEO) of Australia Post.
 In May 2010, he announced a new strategy dubbed "Future Ready" designed to reinvigorate Australia Post.
-This included a new organisation structure as well as a renewed foray into digital businesses under the "eServices" strategic business unit.
+This included a new organisation structure as well as a renewed foray into digital businesses under a strategic business unit called eServices.

 However, in 2013, the corporation acknowledged that, though the strategy was successful in improving Australia Post's profitability and structure, it was insufficient in its contributions to their development as a financially self-sustaining business.